-The anticipation of trillions of dollars in federal government aid for businesses impacted by the COVID-19 pandemic has set-off a massive surge of lobbying in the fossil fuel industry.
-The financial woes of the industry predate the pandemic, yet, according to a report from InfluenceMap, the industry that was already struggling to find a way out its debt has been the most active of any industry in lobbying for aid.
+Early in the COVID-19 pandemic, the anticipation of trillions of dollars in federal government aid for businesses impacted by the pandemic set-off a massive surge of lobbying by the fossil fuel industry.
+The financial woes of the industry predate the pandemic, yet, according to report from InfluenceMap, the industry that was already struggling to find a way out its debt was the most active of any industry in lobbying for aid.

-Long before the pandemic, the U.S. oil and gas industry was struggling with problems brought on by a decade of debt-financed expansion based on the bet of a future rise in oil prices.
-Since 2007, the oil and gas industry has lost $280 billion betting on the shale boom, and, according to an analysis of 34 major fracking companies conducted by the Institute for Energy Economics and Financial Analysis, the sector has almost never generated positive cash flow.
+Long before the pandemic, the U.S. oil and gas industry was struggling with problems brought on by a decade of debt-financed expansion based on a bet on a future rise in oil prices.
+Since 2007, the oil and gas industry has lost more than USD 280 billion betting on the shale boom, and, according to an analysis of 34 major fracking companies conducted by the Institute for Energy Economics and Financial Analysis, the sector has almost never generated positive cash flow.

-Financial woes plague the supermajors as well, despite the fact that the oil majors remain among the most profitable companies in the world.
-In the last decade, the five largest supermajor oil companies have spent more than $216 billion more on their shareholders through dividends and buybacks than they raised in profits.
-Prior to the pandemic the industry was already struggling to raise new capital and, to pay off existing debt, of which 52% was either below or close-to below investment grade.
+Financial woes have plagued the oil and gas supermajors as well, despite the fact that they were, until recently, among the most profitable companies in the world.
+In the last decade, the five largest supermajor oil companies spent more than USD 216 billion more on their shareholders through dividends and buybacks than they raised in profits.
+Prior to the pandemic, the industry was already struggling to raise new capital and to pay off existing debt, of which 52% was either below or close-to below investment grade.

 The coal industry is likewise struggling and looking for relief.
 Facing steep competition from gas and renewables, coal-fired power plants in the U.S. have been closing at a record pace.
-In the past four years, eleven U.S. coal mining companies, representing half of the coal mined in the country, have filed for bankruptcy.
+In the past decade, more than fifty U.S. coal mining companies, representing half of the coal mined in the country, have filed for bankruptcy.
 Coal companies emerged from bankruptcies with cleaner balance sheets and new financing amid a brief price resurgence in 2017 and 2018, but rather than investing in cleaner and more affordable technologies demanded by the marketplace, they spent billions on stock buybacks and dividends.

 The industry initially hoped to receive direct, industry-specific relief, attempting to secure a $3 billion purchase of crude oil to fill the government’s Strategic Petroleum Reserve that was ultimately rejected by Congress.
 The fossil fuel sector then focused on becoming eligible to participate in the federal COVID-19 financial aid programs.
-The majority of COVID-19 relief remains in the Federal Reserve programs through the Main Street Lending programs and corporate bond buybacks program, and industry lobbying has focused on ensuring that these programs can benefit the industry.
+The majority of industry lobbying efforts focused on ensuring that the Federal Reserve’s Main Street Lending program and corporate bond buybacks program would benefit the industry.

 It is worth noting that even before the pandemic, fossil fuel companies received generous subsidies from the government.
 Over the last several decades, policies like allowing oil and gas companies to write off exploration and development expenses and form limited master partnerships, among others, have increased industry profits by over $100 billion, at the expense of taxpayers.